EADS boss says against big state role in planned EADS/BAE merger

-BERLIN (Reuters) - Firms like the one that would be created in a planned merger of Airbus parent EADS EAD.PA and Britain’s BAE Systems (BAES.L) should “not necessarily” be subject to state involvement, EADS Chief Executive Tom Enders said on Wednesday.
+BERLIN, Sept 26 (Reuters) - Firms like the one that would be created in a planned merger of Airbus parent EADS and Britain’s BAE Systems should “not necessarily” be subject to state involvement, EADS Chief Executive Tom Enders said on Wednesday.

 Speaking after addressing a committee of the German parliament, Enders also said a 60-40 ratio valuation for EADS and BAE Systems respectively in the planned new company was fair.